Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 Certainly, my hips don’t require daily additions of gingerbread and lemon bars.
-I’ll reserve baking activities for the weekend, and sample the season, and hopefully reserve eating them for the weekend too.
+I’ll reserve baking activities for the weekend, sample the season, and hopefully, reserve eating them for the weekend too.

 6. You don’t have to succumb to the latest Christmas trend.

 I’ve foregone the $10 chocolate advent calendars.
 Those Lindt calendars for four kids are darned expensive.
 And the other options are just flavourless.
-I’ve packed our favourite candies in three canning jars with pretty ribbons and refill as required.
+I’ve packed our favourite candies in three canning jars with pretty ribbons and refilled them as required.

 7. Don’t send Santa packing.

-When my oldest was five, I took offense with the mass cultural lie we tell our children: that Santa exists.
+When my oldest was five, I took offense to the mass cultural lie we tell our children: that Santa exists.
 I told her that Santa wasn’t real.

-Then I rescinded my words and convinced her that a kind letter would be worthwhile, wink wink–that the empty cookie plate and mess at the fireplace was from that jolly fellow.
-There was a certain joix-de-vivre, inexpensive magic, that trickled into the Christmas season.
+Then I rescinded my words and convinced her that a kind letter would be worthwhile, wink — that the empty cookie plate and mess at the fireplace was from that jolly fellow.
+There was a certain joix-de-Vivre, inexpensive magic, that trickled into the Christmas season.

 Certainly, they both have long white beards, are jolly with a round tummy… Okay, God probably doesn’t have a cookie addiction.

 My second born wants Santa to give her a reason to believe.
 My only response: your childhood is short.
-Idealism of youth quickly gives way to cynicism, so enjoy Santa.
+The idealism of youth quickly gives way to cynicism, so enjoy Santa.